simeononsecurity/simeononsecurity.ch/content/articles/mastering-risk-management-framework-cybersecurity/index.en.md

 - **Realistic Testing**: For example, **penetration testing** involves simulating real-world attacks to pinpoint any vulnerabilities that could potentially be exploited by malicious actors.
 This kind of testing provides insights into the resilience of the security measures and helps organizations address potential weak points.

-The Assessment stage ensures that the security controls are not only theoretically sound but also practically effective in safeguarding the system against potential threats.
+The Assessment stage ensures that the security controls aren't only theoretically sound but also practically effective in safeguarding the system against potential threats.
 By identifying vulnerabilities and addressing them, organizations enhance their overall security posture.

 ### **6. Authorization: Granting Operational Approval**